rearc-data/fred-value-of-shipments/README.md

     <img src="./rearc_logo_rgb.png" alt="Rearc Logo" title="Rearc Logo" height="52" />
 </a>

-Value of Manufacturers' Shipments for Capital Goods: Nondefense Capital Goods Excluding Aircraft Industries | FRED
+Shipment of Capital: Nondefense Capital Goods Excluding Aircraft | FRED
 =========================

 You can subscribe to the AWS Data Exchange product utilizing the automation featured in this repository by visiting []().